 Broccoli: Packed full of vital nutritional building blocks and high levels of selenium which helps maintain resistance to disease.

-Yoghurt: Contains probiotics, good bacteria which aids digestive health.
+Yogurt: Contains probiotics, good bacteria which aids digestive health.
 It has more calcium than milk.
-Yoghurt can help prevent osteoporosis, strengthen our immune system and can lower the risk of digestive cancer.
+Yogurt can help prevent osteoporosis, strengthen our immune system and can lower the risk of digestive cancer.

 Barley: Is packed with fibre, selenium, manganese, phosphorus and copper.
 It’s an intestinal dynamo!